influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ```

 ### Update the meta node configuration file

+Migrate any custom settings from your previous meta node configuration file.

 To enable HTTPS, you must update the meta node configuration file (`influxdb-meta.conf`).
 For information, see [Enable HTTPS within the configuration file for each Meta Node](/enterprise_influxdb/v1.7/guides/https_setup/#step-3-enable-https-within-the-configuration-file-for-each-meta-node).